section-engineering-education/engineering-education/content/articles/automatic-sms-verification-with-the-sms-retriever-api-in-android/index.md

 ### SMS Verification process

 For mobile number verification, you need to implement the client side first.
 Afterwards, the server side, to complete the verification procedure.
 Usually, you send the user's phone number to the server performing verification.
 The server then sends an OTP code to the phone number.
 The SMS Retriever API starts listening for an SMS containing OTP code.
-Upon receiving this code, send it back to your server to complete the process of verification.
+After receiving the code, send it back to your server to complete the verification process.

 ### Why use Automatic SMS Retriever API